-In 2018 University College Council authorized a committee that would examine the recommendations of Honouring the Truth, Reconciling for the Future Summary of the Final Report of the Truth and Reconciliation Commission of Canada (2015), Answering the Call - Wecheehetowin: Final Report of the Steering Committee for the University of Toronto Response to the Truth and Reconciliation Commission of Canada (2017), and The Report of the Decanal Working Group on Indigenous Teaching and Learning (2018) in order to make recommendations for action at University College that would participate in the national project of truth and reconciliation.
-The committee consisted of students (Alisa Christian, Lama Karim, Ziigwen Mixemong), staff (Shanon Simpson, director of First Nations House and formerly seconded to the UC registrar's office), faculty (Alana Johns, former Director of Indigenous Studies, Professor Emeritus), and administrators (John Marshall, Vice-Principal and associate Professor, Study of Religion).
-The committee met three times in order to: first, digest the reports of the TRC, the university, and the faculty and describe input needed from units in University College; second, consider input from UC units and formulate recommendations; and third, to evaluate and shape a preliminary version of this report.
-Weather, commitments, and other logistical challenges made in-person participation less than total in some instances, but electronic communication served as a back up.
+In 2018 University College (UC) Council authorized a committee that would examine the recommendations of Honouring the Truth, Reconciling for the Future Summary of the Final Report of the Truth and Reconciliation Commission of Canada (2015), Answering the Call-Wecheehetowin: Final Report of the Steering Committee for the University of Toronto Response to the Truth and Reconciliation Commission of Canada (2017), and The Report of the Decanal Working Group on Indigenous Teaching and Learning (2018) in order to make recommendations for action at University College that would participate in the national project of Truth and Reconciliation.
+The committee consisted of students (Alisa Christian, Lama Karim, Ziigwen Mixemong), staff (Shannon Simpson, Director of First Nations House, and formerly seconded to the UC Registrar's Office), faculty (Alana Johns, former Director of Indigenous Studies, Professor Emeritus), and administrators (John Marshall, Vice Principal and Associate Professor, Department for the Study of Religion).
+The committee met three times in order: first, to digest the reports of the Truth and Reconciliation Commission (TRC), and the University of Toronto's (U of T), and the Faculty of Arts & Science's (FAS) responses, and to describe input needed from units in University College; second, to consider input from UC units and formulate draft recommendations; and third, to evaluate and shape a preliminary version of this report.
+Weather, commitments, and other logistical challenges made in person participation less than total in some instances, but electronic communication served as a back up.
+The report was also presented for student feedback to the Indigenous Student Advisory group at First Nations House on 18 October 2019.
+Their input was valuable to the report and has been incorporated.

 The committee recognizes and affirms that the process of Truth and Reconciliation is a long term project.
 It may take generations.
 It will certainly take will, focus, resources, and understanding.
-Our aim is to build a foundation for University College to make the process of Truth and Reconciliation basic to our operations, to provide suggestions for improvement of our current processes and delivery of services, and to promote the telling of truth about the interactions between University College and the indigenous peoples of Turtle Island.
+Our aim is to build a foundation for University College to make the process of Truth and Reconciliation basic to our operations, to provide suggestions for improvement of our current processes and delivery of services, and to promote the telling of truth about the interactions between University College and the Indigenous peoples of Turtle Island.